 Extreme calorie deficit

-Over the years, multiple studies have shown that major and sudden weight loss causes hair loss.
+Over the years, multiple studies have shown that major and sudden weight loss, as well as extremely restrictive diets causes hair loss.
+The human hair follicle is a gentle and fragile thing, especially during its telogen phase.
 The relationship between these two factors has been widely studied and researched.
-In the time periods when you experience a large calorie deficit, the body spends less resources towards non-vital processes such as hair growth.
-So when your body runs on low calories for long enough then your hair, skin and nails tend to suffer a lot.
+In the time periods when you experience a large calorie deficit and rapid weight loss, the body spends less resources towards non-vital processes such as hair growth.
+So when your body runs on low calories for long enough then you experience a micronutrient deficiency and your hair, skin and nails tend to suffer a lot.

 Too much stress